25 Incredible Places to Visit in New England (Weekend Getaway Ideas!)

 Newport is also the site of many sporting and entertainment events throughout the year, including the Newport Folk Festival and the Newport Jazz Festival as well as boat races, tennis, and polo tournaments.

-Given Newport’s rich sailing history, one of the best ways to experience Newport is on the water, so consider taking a spin on a sightseeing cruise.
-However, if the weather isn’t cooperating, you can check out one of its museums like the International Tennis Hall of Fame or National Museum of American Illustration, or tour one of its many historic homes like the Breakers or the Isaac Bell House.
+However, if the weather isn’t cooperating, you can check out one of its museums like the International Tennis Hall of Fame or National Museum of American Illustration, or tour iconic Newport Mansions like the Breakers or the Isaac Bell House.

-The streets of downtown Newport are packed with gift shops, antique stores and art galleries, as well as cafes, bars, and restaurants to suit every taste and budget – from diners to ocean-front fine dining and everything in between.
+The streets of downtown Newport are packed with gift shops, antique stores, and art galleries, as well as cafes, bars, and restaurants to suit every taste and budget, from diners to ocean-front fine dining and everything in between.
 Needless to say, you’ll find plenty of fresh seafood in Newport!

 Where to Stay in Newport